Developer Guide

 4.6 Help Window

-behind help command is similar to other commands in terms of parsing
+The logic behind help command is similar to other commands in terms of parsing.

 other features’ implementation.